-- 1. In the Enterprise View, select a system, then select a controller on that system. - 2.
-On the ribbon, in the Controller group, click Manage Configuration.
+- 1. In the Enterprise View, select a system. - 2.
+On the ribbon, in the System group, click Manage Configuration.

 The Manage Configuration wizard opens.

 3. Select Restore Configuration, then click Next.

 4. In the Configuration File panel, click Choose, navigate the file system to your server template file, then click Open.
 When the file name appears in the "selected file" area (circled in blue in figure below), click Upload, wait for the upload to complete, then click Next.